apache/incubator-retired-gearpump-site/docs/0.3/adminguide.md

 ## How to Install

-The installation package can be downloaded from xxxx.
+The installation package can be downloaded from [Download Address](downloads/downloads/).
 You are suggested to unzip the package to same directory path on every machine you planned to install Gearpump.
 To install Gearpump, you at least need to change the configuration in conf/gear.conf.

 Config	| Default value	| Description